Viking gas field: Production

-The annual gas production from the Viking field (in millions of standard cubic feet) was:

 Export from the Viking B field was originally routed to the shore terminal via Viking AR.
 From 2009 export was re-routed to shore via the LOGGS installation.

 Decommissioning

 The Viking A field (Viking North) was decommissioned as uneconomical in 1991.
 The A field platforms (except AR) were removed in 1993–4.

 Viking CD, DD, ED, GD & HD ceased production in 2011–15, and were removed in 2017–18.

 Theddlethorpe gas terminal was permanently shut-down in August 2018.
 Production from all connected fields ceased.